-Symantec System Recovery Plug-in policy Description Symantec System Recovery Plug-in Symantec System Recovery Linux A software delivery policy that is installed on resource targets with no Symantec System Recovery Plug-in installed.
+Symantec System Recovery Plug-in policy Description Symantec System Recovery Plug-in Symantec System Recovery Linux Edition Plug-in A software delivery policy that is installed on resource targets with no Symantec System Recovery Plug-in installed.
 You can also use the uninstall program with the software delivery policy to uninstall the plug-in.
-Edition Plug-in The Symantec System Recovery Plug-in lets you run tasks from Notification Server on the client computer.
+The Symantec System Recovery Plug-in lets you run tasks from Notification Server on the client computer.
 This plug-in policy also gathers information from the plug-in itself (such as backup definitions, changes to back up policies or Independent Backup tasks, and backup status).
 That information is published back to Notification Server.
 The Symantec System Recovery Plug-in accepts and applies backup configuration changes from Notification Server.
 Symantec System Recovery Plug-in Upgrade A software delivery policy that upgrades the previously installed Symantec System Recovery Plug-in on the resource targets that require an upgrade to the plug-in.
-Symantec System Recovery Plug-in Uninstall A software delivery policy that uninstalls the previously installed Symantec System Recovery Plug-in on resource targets with the plug-in.
-Symantec System Recovery Linux Edition Plug-in Uninstall